kishorrit/MLF/Chapter 4.md

 ![Simple RNN Cell](./assets/simple_rnn.png)

-Reocurrent neural networks contain reocurrent layers.
-Reocurrent layers can remember their last activation and use it as their own input.
+Recurrent neural networks contain recurrent layers.
+Recurrent layers can remember their last activation and use it as their own input.

 $$A_{t} = activation( W * in + U * A_{t-1} + b)$$

-A reocurrent layer takes a sequence as an input.
+A recurrent layer takes a sequence as an input.
 For each element, it then computes a matrix multiplication ($W * in$) just like a ``Dense`` layer and runs the result through an activation function like e.g. ``relu``.
 It then retains it's own activation.
 When the next item of the sequence arrives, it performs the matrix multiplication as before but it also multiplies it's previous activation with a second matrix ($U * A_{t-1}$).
 It adds the result of both operations together and passes it through it's activation function again.
 In Keras, we can use a simple RNN like this:

 # LSTM